IPS-Eye-White

 Can Divinity be ascribed to Jesus considering that the famous Shema of Israel clearly and emphatically declares that God is "one"?
 Actually the Hebrew Scriptures do not eliminate the possibility of God existing as more than one Divine Person simply because some of the words used in the Old Testament can indicate a plurality.

-So If Both The Holy Spirit is Divine But Not A 'Person',
+If The Holy Spirit is Divine But Not A 'Person',

-Consider that the Holy Spirit The - supposed "third person of the trinity" is missing from the opening salutation of most of the New Testament books and from the approximately eighteen doxologies found in these books.
+Consider the following.
+The Holy Spirit - the supposed "third person of the Trinity" - is missing from the opening salutation of most of the New Testament books and from the approximately eighteen doxologies found in these books.
 "He" is also conspicuously absent from Daniel, Stephen, and John's visions of heaven.
 Is it possible that the New Testament authors were just careless or even worse - horribly insulting?

 If Not The Scriptures, Where Did The Idea Of The Trinity Come From?